 Our legislature introduced the Electronic Deeds Registration Systems Bill in 2017.
 After its commencement, it will replace the current preparation and lodgement procedures as we know them.

-The Bill is totally dependent on the provisions of ECTA.
+The Act aligns with the provisions of ECTA.
 For instance, electronic signatures will be compulsory.
 This means that all conveyancers need a solid understanding of ECTA to prepare them for the imminent approach of the new deeds registration system.

 ECTA, the CPA and POPIA